zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/set-up-your-workstation/2/_index.md

 ## 2. Update your Delivery user with an SSH public key

-You need to associate your public SSH key with your Delivery user name.
+You need to associate your public SSH key with your Delivery user.

 Start by generating an SSH key.
-You can skip this step if you already have one, for example, a file named <code class="file-path">~/.ssh/id_rsa.pub</code>.
+You can skip this step if you already have an SSH public key that you can use, for example, <code class="file-path">~/.ssh/id_rsa.pub</code>.

 ```bash
 # ~